Skip to Content

 – Metascore: 81

-– IMDb user rating: 6.3
+– IMDb user rating: 6.2

-– Run time: 103 minutes
+– Run time: 1 hour 43 minutes

-“Skin Deep” is a philosophical relationship drama that follows a young couple who find themselves in a body-swapping situation during a visit to a mysterious island.
+“Skin Deep” is a philosophical relationship drama about a young couple who find themselves in a body-swapping situation during a visit to a mysterious island.
 The New York Times lauded the way the film handled deep questions that might arise in romantic relationships and broader society should body-swapping become an established, serious possibility.
 Written by brothers Alex and Dimitrij Schaad, the film first premiered at the 2022 Venice Film Festival and only made its way to the U.S. this year.
-It is also Alex’s feature-length debut.
+It is also Alex’s feature-length directorial debut.

 – Metascore: 81